astronomer/deploy-action/README.md

 You can configure the Deploy Actions behavior through a few options.
 None of the options are required.

 1. **dag-deploy-enabled**: If true only DAGs will be deployed when only DAG files are changed.
 Only make true if DAG Deploys has been enabled for the Deployment you are deploying to.
-2. **dag-folder**: Specify the location of the DAG folder.
-The DAG folder location is `./dags` by default.
+2. **root-folder**: Specify the path to to Astro project folder that contains that 'dags' folder.
+The root folder is "./" by default.
 3. **parse**: If true DAGs will be parsed before deploying to Astro.
 4. **pytest**: if true custom Pytests will be ran before deploying to Astro.
 5. **pytest-file**: Specify custom Pytest files to run with the pytest command.
 For example you could specify the test `/tests/test-tags.py`.
 By default this option is blank and all Pytests in located in the repo will be run